-At RSA Conference 2019, Gurucul stood out among the many security analytics vendors on the show floor.
-If you came by the booth, you probably sat down for a short presentation exploring Gurucul’s behavior-based security analytics and how it differs from a SIEM.
-Read our blog to learn how Gurucul is leading an evolution from black box analytics to machine learning and risk scores!
+What makes Gurucul stand out among the many security analytics vendors?
+Well, for starters, Gurucul’s behavior-based predictive security analytics is not a SIEM.
+Read on to learn how Gurucul is leading an evolution from black box analytics to machine learning and risk scores.

 Back in the SIEM Age

 Coined by Gartner in 2005, the term SIEM was used to describe Security Information and Event Management software, which provides a real-time analysis of security alerts.
 However, that was 14 years ago, and a lot has happened within that time.

 Traditional SIEMs import data, normalize that data and provide minimal enrichment (details).
 Correlation rules specify a sequence of events that indicates an anomaly, or potential security threat.
 The reason why Gurucul believes this technique is outdated is because it generates significant amounts of false positives.
 Also, it is incapable of detecting new, and especially, unexpected threats.
 What if you had the technology to predict a breach before it happens?

 Normalization was necessary in the early days of SIEM, when storage and compute power were expensive commodities.
 Back then, SIEM platforms were using relational database management systems for back-end data management.

 Our competitors tout themselves as “Next-Gen” SIEMs because they offer analytics and not just logging.
 And while they might add a little more functionality to the mix, they are proprietary.
 They only see what they put in and it’s up to the vendor to choose what to enrich.
 Analytics may add value but the output from the models are black box analytics.
 Results are taken on faith, because no one knows how the answers are obtained, or if they are even valid.

 Think Outside the Black Box with Gurucul Behavior Analytics